tshort/mdpad/README.md

 - No tangled callbacks
 - Easy form creation
 - Helpers to load more scripts
-- Helpers to load csv, json, and xml data
+- Helpers to load CSV, JSON, and XML data
 - Plotting built in

 Markdown is an easy way to make web pages, and with a bit of glue,